Table of Contents

 Epidemiology of Swyer Syndrome

-The condition itself is relatively benign, however, several morbidities have been previously associated with the syndrome.
-Gonadoblastoma or dysgerminoma are more common in patients with Swyer syndrome compared to the general population.
+The condition itself is relatively benign, but several morbidities have been associated with the syndrome.
+For example, gonadoblastoma and dysgerminoma are more common in patients with Swyer syndrome compared to the general population.

-Pregnancy in patients with Swyer syndrome is not possible without an ova donation procedure.
-Even with ova donation based procedures, the potential for a successful pregnancy is quite low and similar to those with ovarian failure due to other causes.
-Patients with Swyer syndrome are phenotypically females but with poor secondary sexual characteristics’ development.
-Without the administration of sex hormones, the development of secondary sexual characteristics is poor.
+Pregnancy in patients with Swyer syndrome is not possible without ova donation.
+Even with ova donation procedures, the potential for a successful pregnancy is quite low and similar to those with ovarian failure due to other causes.
+Patients with Swyer syndrome are phenotypically women, but they have poor development of secondary sexual characteristics without the administration of sex hormones.

 Pathogenesis of Swyer Syndrome